0xAlphaSec/Greenbone-CE-Docker-Installer/README.md

 ## What it does

+- Asks all configuration questions upfront before making any changes
 - Removes conflicting legacy Docker packages
 - Installs Docker CE and Docker Compose Plugin from the official repository
 - Offers partial or deep Docker cleanup if Docker is already installed
-- Checks available disk space before pulling images
+- Checks available disk space before pulling images (recommends 8 GB minimum)
-- Uses `compose.yaml` included in the repository (no external download needed)
+- Uses `compose.yaml` included in the repository — no external download needed
-- Configures web interface access (localhost or local network)
+- Configures web interface access (localhost only or local network / LAN)
-- Pulls and starts all required containers
+- Pulls and starts all required Greenbone containers
-- Waits for `gvmd` to be healthy
+- Waits for `gvmd` to reach healthy state before proceeding
 - Sets the admin password interactively

 ## Requirements

-- Ubuntu 22.04 or 24.04 (other Debian derivatives likely work)
+- Ubuntu 22.04 or 24.04 (other Debian-based distributions likely work)
 - Internet access
 - Run as root / sudo
 - ~8 GB of free disk space